Vegans can obtain adequate amounts of protein by consuming various plant-based sources of complete and incomplete proteins.

 Soybean sprouts are high in vitamins A, C, and K, which help increase the body's antioxidant defense.

-Soybean sprouts are very low in calories at 30 and make a great addition to Korean dishes and stir-fries, soups, and vegetables to add crunch.
+Soybean sprouts are very low in calories at 30 and make a great addition to Korean dishes and stir-fries, soups, and vegetables to add crunch, at least in my experience.

 4. Green Peas